Left-symmetric Superalgebras on Special Linear Lie Superalgebras: Introduction

 Baues \cite[Proposition 5.1]{Bau1999} proved that each left-symmetric algebra on $\gl_n$ has a unique right identity.
 We conjecture that each LSSA on $\sll(m|n)$ also has a unique right identity, which means that $\dim \sll(m|n)_{\bar 0}=\dim \sll(m|n)_{\bar 1}$ by Proposition \ref{prop:3.1} below.
 Then we have $m=n+1$.
 So we state the following conjecture:

 \begin{conj} There do not exist LSSAs on any Lie superalgebras $\sll(m|n)$ other than $\sll(m+1|m)$. \end{conj}

 This paper is organized as follows.
-In Section 2, we present some preliminaries on the special linear Lie superalgebras $\sll(m|n)$.
+In Section 2, we discuss the relationship between LSSAs and bijective 1-cocycles on a given Lie superalgebra.
+We also study evaluation maps, which form a special class of $1$-cocycles and are useful in proving isomorphisms of LSSAs on Lie superalgebras.
+In Section 3, we present some preliminaries on the special linear Lie superalgebras $\sll(m|n)$.
 We recall the construction of Kac modules and extensions between irreducible modules of $\sll(m|n)$.
-In Section 3 we discuss the relationship between LSSAs and bijective 1-cocycles on a given Lie superalgebra.
-We also study evaluation maps, which form a special class of $1$-cocycles and are useful in proving isomorphisms of LSSAs on Lie superalgebras.
-In Section 4, we investigate $\sll(m|1)$-modules of dimension $m^2|2m$ for $m\geq 3$, whose even parts are isomorphic to the direct sum of $m$ copies of the standard module or $n$ copies of the dual module of the standard module as $\sll_m$-modules.
+Section 4 investigates $m^2|2m$-dimensional $\sll(m|1)$-modules for $m\geq 3$, whose even parts are isomorphic to the direct sum of $m$ copies of the standard module or $m$ copies of the dual module of the standard module as $\sll_m$-modules.
 We prove that there are no bijective $1$-cocycles of $\sll(m|1)$ for $m\geq 3$, proving Theorem \ref{thm1}.
 In Section 5, we show that bijective 1-cocycles and bijective evaluation maps associated with $4|4$-dimensional $\sll(2|1)$-modules coincide and classify all the LSSAs on $\sll(2|1)$.
 Finally, in Section 6, we prove Theorem \ref{thm4} by constructing a bijective evaluation map on each $\sll(m+1|m)$ for $m \geq 1$.
+In preparation for the proof of Theorem \ref{thm4}, we also establish some facts about representations of (possibly infinite-diemnsional) Lie (super)algebras which may be of independent interest.